bfium/text11-data-science-RAG/README.md

 Using "Retrieval-Augmented Generation" (RAG) in the context of data science can pave the way for enhanced text generation applications offering more accurate and relevant responses.
 As a data scientist, you can leverage this combination of retrieval and generation in various use cases such as intelligent virtual assistants, question-answering systems (Q&A), document summarization, and more.
 Here is a systematic approach to applying RAG in a data science project:

-Using a "Retrieval-Augmented Generation" (RAG) approach to analyze nutritional data from a `.csv` file involves combining retrieval and text generation processes to provide detailed analyses and answers to specific questions.
+For example analyzing nutritional data from a `.csv` file involves combining retrieval and text generation processes to provide detailed analyses and answers to specific questions.
 Here’s a step-by-step guide to achieve this:

 ### Step 1: Data Preparation

 1. Read the `.csv` file and load the data into a DataFrame.
-2. Prepare the data so it’s easily usable for retrieval.
+2. Prepare the data so that it’s easily usable for retrieval.

 ```python
 import pandas as pd